-The Telecommunications Act of 1996 created a more favorable regulatory environment for us to provide telecommunications and/ or competitive voice services than had previously existed.
+The Telecommunications Act of 1996 created a more favorable regulatory environment for us to provide telecommunications and/or competitive voice services than had previously existed.
 In particular, it established requirements ensuring that competitive telephone companies could interconnect their networks with those providers of traditional telecommunications services to open the market to competition.
-The FCC has subsequently ruled that competitive telephone companies that support VoIP services, such as those we offer our customers, are entitled to interconnection with incumbent providers of traditional telecommunications services, which ensures that our VoIP services can compete in the market.
-Since that time, the FCC has initiated a proceeding to determine whether such interconnection rights should extend to traditional and competitive networks utilizing IP technology, and how to encourage the transition to IP networks throughout the industry.
+The FCC has subsequently ruled that competitive telephone companies that support VoIP services, such as those we offer our customers, are entitled to interconnection with incumbent providers of traditional telecommunications services, such as those we offer our customers, are entitled to interconnection with incumbent providers of traditional telecommunications services, such as those we offer our customers, are entitled to interconnection with incumbent providers of traditional telecommunications services, such as those we offer our customers, are entitled to interconnection with incumbent providers of traditional telecommunications services, such as those we offer our customers, are entitled to interconnection with incumbent providers of traditional telecommunications services, such as those we offer our customers, are entitled to interconnection with incumbent providers are proceeding to determine whether such interconnection rights should extend to traditional and competitive networks utilizing IP technology, and how to encourage the transition to IP networks throughout the industry.
 The FCC initiated a further proceeding in 2017 to consider whether additional changes to interconnection obligations are needed, including how and where companies interconnect their networks with the networks of other providers.
 New rules or obligations arising from these proceedings may affect our ability to compete in the provision of voice services.